openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

   * When we need to embed active react components in the documentation to document frontend capabilities, `MDX`_ should be used.

-* The repo `edx-developer-docs`_ will contain the main index for all repo specific and system wide developer docs.
+* The `developer section`_ of docs.openedx.org will contain the main index for all repo specific and system wide developer docs.

-* The `Developer Docs`_ section of docs.edx.org will link to the published version of `edx-developer-docs`_.

 * System wide decisions, best practices and processes will live in the `open-edx-proposals`_ repository.